dailystory/SDKs/PHP/README.md

-# PHP Samples
+# DailyStory SDK for PHP
-The samples in this repository show how to connect and use the DailyStory APIs using PHP.
+The files and examples here demonstrate how to integrate DailyStory into your PHP application.
+Documentation is available at [https://docs.dailystory.com/sdk/php](https://docs.dailystory.com/sdk/php).

+## dailystory_webform.php
+This is a PHP class that can be added to any PHP application to render DailyStory Web Forms.
+Please see [the examples](https://github.com/dailystory/SDKs/tree/master/PHP/examples) for uses of this PHP class.

 ## dailystory_webtolead.php
-This is a PHP class that can be added to any PHP application, such as WordPress ([see our WordPress plugin for easier WordPress integration](https://github.com/dailystory/WordPress)).
+This is a PHP class that can be added to any PHP application to create new leads using the API.

 Below is an example use of this class.
 This samples assumes a $post_data array of values (e.g. the values from a form):
 ```